UBISO/Automated-Script-for-Security-Monitoring/README.md

 # Automated-Script-for-Security-Monitoring
-Automated Script for Security Monitoring to detect Malicious Logins
+Automated Script for Security Monitoring to detect Malicious Logins.

+Detailed Description is provided in the Design_Document_Monitoring file.